Nek0-hinata/projectS/.github/PR_TEMPLATE.md

 changes address the issue.

 Fixes #(associated issue number)

-## Type of Change

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Documentation update

 [//]: # '## How Has This Been Tested?'
 [//]: # 'Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration.'